 You can keep your children on your family health plan until they turn age 26, even if they don’t live at home, are married or attend school.
 If your health plan charges more for each child you cover, you may have to pay an additional amount to add your older child to your plan.
 It is important to know that not all employers have to offer a family plan.
 Check with your employer for the details about adding your adult child to your family plan.

-Most states consider self-employed people as individuals.
-That means you can shop for private individual health insurance on your own, through a broker or through the Health Insurance Marketplace.
+If you are self-employed with no employees you can shop for private individual health insurance for yourself and your family on your own, through a broker or through the Health Insurance Marketplace.
 But financial help is only available with plans bought through the Health Insurance Marketplace.

-States set the rules for what size company is considered a small business when it comes to buying health insurance.
-Small businesses are typically defined as companies employing from two to 50 people.
-They can go to the Small Business Health Options Program (SHOP) to buy coverage.
-To find out more, visit your Health Insurance Marketplace.
+If you are a small business, defined as companies employing from two to 50 people, you can go to the Small Business Health Options Program (SHOP) to buy coverage.
+To find out more, visit the Health Insurance Marketplace.

-If you decide you want to change plans after you’ve enrolled in one plan through the Health Insurance Marketplace, you can do so as long as the coverage hasn’t started (known as the “effective date”).
-Once your coverage begins, you’ll have to wait for the next open enrollment period to change plans.
+If you decide you want to change plans after you’ve enrolled in one plan through the Health Insurance Marketplace, you can do so as long as it is still in the open enrollment period and the coverage hasn’t started (known as the “effective date”).
+Once your coverage begins, you’ll have to wait for the next marketplace open enrollment period to change plans.

-Only noncitizens living in the United States legally, sometimes referred to as lawfully present immigrants, can buy coverage through the Health Insurance Marketplace.
-They might also be able to get a premium tax credit if they qualify based on their income.
+Only noncitizens living in the United States legally, officially referred to as lawfully present immigrants, can buy coverage through the Health Insurance Marketplace.
+Being “lawfully present” in the United States covers many kinds of entry permits and visas.
+It isn’t necessary to have a green card.
+Lawfully present immigrants might also be able to get a premium tax credit if they qualify based on their income.
 Undocumented immigrants are not able to buy coverage in the Health Insurance Marketplace.

 The health care law strengthens your right to file an appeal if your health plan will not pay for a medical service you received or won’t give you prior approval for a medical service you need.
 Before the health care law, your right to appeal your health plan’s decision, known as an internal appeal, varied greatly, depending on the state in which you lived.
 Also, most people in employer health plans didn’t have the right to request an outside review of their internal appeal.
 The law now offers you the opportunity to request a review of an internal appeal by an independent outside organization, known as a third party.
 This is called an external review.
 If your plan denies your claim for health benefits, they must provide you with information on the steps you can take to appeal that decision and how to get help doing it.